Will my train run during January rail strikes?

 First week of 2023 set to be blighted by transport industrial action including rail strikes

-Over six months after the national rail strikes begin, the two biggest rail unions have planned to stop work for a total of five days at the start of 2023 – aiming at wrecking journey plans for a week between Monday 2 January and Saturday 8 January.
+Over six months after the national rail strikes began, the two biggest rail unions have planned to stop work for a total of five days at the start of 2023 – aimed at wrecking journey plans for a week between Monday 2 January and Saturday 8 January.

 More than 40,000 members of the RMT union working for Network Rail and 14 train operators will walk out for 48 hours on 3 and 4 January, and again on 6 and 7 January.